Brandon Builds! Even BETTER Brandon- Segment 6 Route 7 project

 The third type will occur when a water main or service has ruptured and an immediate shutdown is required.
 This can occur during construction because of age of pipe, inaccurate mapping of the system or by accident.
 Critical customers will be notified before the water is shut off if the situation allows.
 Notification will be made to others when the situation is under control and an assessment has been made.

 Do I need to do anything to ready my property for the water outages?
 It is a good idea to store some water and put it aside for drinking and flushing of toilets.
 You should also make sure to not have your dishwasher or clothes washer running as the water is to be shut off.
+Shut off your icemaker until you have flushed the water after it is turned back on.
 After your water is turned back on, you may notice some discolored water or air in the line.
 This can be remedied by running your water for 10 or 15 minutes immediately after the water is turned back on.
 The best places to flush is through an outside spigot or tub faucet.
 (Recommendations for emergencies are to store 1 gallon per person per day.
 Also, don’t forget your pets!)

 What do I do if I have low water pressure when the water comes back on?
 First, unscrew the faucet screens and make sure they are not clogged.
 Sometimes, sediment from inside the building’s piping breaks loose when the water is turned off and on, and may clog these screens.
 If the screens are not clogged, and if the low water pressure problem is throughout your building, contact the Fire District at (802)247-3311.